bekowal/CarbonElectronNeuralNetwork/README.md

 * when one executes ` main.py` it corresponds to xxxx

-* the model outpu is in the format: xxx ??? ???
+* the model's outpu is in the format: xxx ??? ???

 ## Cite
     @article{Kowal:2023,